ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl, Python or PHP scripts locally without a web server.
-CGI-like and long-running scripts can be executed locally in serverless mode and they can be fed from HTML forms using CGI protocol GET and POST methods.
-Serverless execution of local scripts is separated from the traditional browser access to local or remote servers.
-Limited interaction with the built-in Perl debugger is also supported.
+Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing local CGI and long-running Perl, Python or PHP scripts without a web server.
+Local scripts can be fed from HTML forms using CGI protocol GET and POST methods and their execution is separated from the traditional browser access to local or remote servers.
+HTML-based interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives